 *except the last Friday in November.

 The charge for visitors is just £6 per vehicle.
 This includes entry to the grounds and gardens at Newstead Abbey and covers all passengers within the car.

-Entry to the House is available on Saturday and Sunday afternoons, 12noon - 4pm for an additional £5 per person and £4 for children (14 and under).
+Entry to the House is available on Saturday and Sunday afternoons, 12pm to 4pm for an additional £7 per person and £5 for concessions (Under 16's and Over 65's)

-Visitors entering the park and gardens on foot or by bicycle are charged £1 per person.
+Visitors entering the park and gardens on foot. motorcycle or by bicycle are charged £1 per person.

 Gardens only visitors can still access the Cafe at the Abbey.